Does home insurance cover roof leaks?

 Types of roof repairs

-How much is does roof insurance cost?
+How much does roof insurance cost?

 How to find a roof leak